GalMunGral/galmungal.github.io/README.md

 > Hi Professor,

 > It seems that there is no spot left in PHYS 4142 (Statistical Mechanics).
 Since the class is only offered in spring semesters, I would prefer not to wait until next year to take the class.
-Can I request for a registration ovverride?
+Can I request for a registration override?

 > Best,
 > Wenqi He